tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

 Probably want to put these near the beginning.

-## Unorganized Ideas

-Either merge these ideas into one of the major sections below or don't use them

-- Key Point: the images reflect the strength of the preferences
-  - People with mild preferences are very different from those with strong preferences - and the images reflect that
-- Explaining the core pairs of opposites
-  - N vs. S - Perceptions
-    - As different as night and day
-    - The biggest differences between people
-  - F vs. T - Motivations
-    - Warm vs. Cool
-    - The source of most difficulties between people
-- Strong preferences:
-  - Meyers-Briggs warns repeatedly that a strong supporting function is essential
-- Some jobs require us to be more logical than emotional
-  - E.g., require working with things when someone would prefer to work with people
-- Want to disrupt stereotypes based on demographics
-- Sick of the voice in my head that categorizes and judges others based on superficial BS
-- It's easier to sell logic than emotion, because logic is universal

 ## Major Sections

 Go ahead and expand these now if desired, and just paste them into the outline later.

-### Beginning

-- Prelude/Forward/Introduction
+### Beginning - Prelude/Forward/Introduction

 - Questions:
   - Are you as happy as you could be?
   - Would you like to know why some people just rub you the wrong way, right from the start?
   - Do you really know yourself?
   - Do you ever wonder why other people aren't more like you?
   - Could your relationships be better?
   - Do you ever wonder where other people are coming from?
   - Would you like to know why you relate to some fictional characters better than others?
   - Do you go through life without direction, just responding to things, like flotsam?
   - Etc., "as many as possible"
   - Would you like to know why
   - Do you ever wonder why

-  - **Grojas can help with all of these issues**
+**Grojas can help with all of these issues**

 ### Why: Selling Points

 These should address **all** questions in the previous section.

-- Good to know what sort of work you are best suited for
 - Gain insight into recurring people problems
 - Wake up - increase awareness of self and others
   - It's always nice to bring unconscious information to the surface